David Bruce Morton: Early life

+Texas in 1959.
+He and his two siblings were taken from their parents by CPS when he was five years old.
+He was separated from his siblings almost immediately, never to see his family again.
+He was not adopted for three years due to the mental stress caused by the abandonment.
+His criminal escapades began at age 16 when he robbed a store in his neighborhood, and he was convicted of armed robbery.
+While being housed at a prison treatment facility, he managed to escape, but was recaptured.
+After his release, he moved to New Mexico, where in 1979 he committed a string of armed robberies, for which he was sentenced to five years in prison.

 Murders

 Janet Benoit

 A 1978 Bradley-Bourbonnais Community High School graduate, 22-year-old Janet Benoit, headed towards Phoenix, Arizona from Arvada, Colorado in November 1983.
 During her trip, she decided to make a stop in Santa Fe, New Mexico, making her way to the Comfort Inn.
-A female housekeeper later discovered Benoit’s body when she went into the room to do mandatory cleaning and saw Benoit lying face down with her head hanging off the end of the bed.
+A female housekeeper later discovered Benoit's body when she went into the room to do mandatory cleaning and saw Benoit lying face down with her head hanging off the end of the bed.

 Dave Benoit, Janet's older brother, questioned how someone would gain access to her room.
 In a private investigation, he discovered that nearly one-third of the keys issued to guests were master keys, meaning anyone with one would have access to every motel room.
 As a result of this, Dave sued Comfort Inn for that practice, and the case was settled out of court.

 Teri Mulvaney

 On June 28, 1984, 25-year-old Teri Lynn Mulvaney, a secretary at the Public Service Company of New Mexico, was raped and strangled in her apartment.
 When investigating suspects, police came across Morton, who was Mulvaney's neighbor.
 Morton was eventually arrested for drunk-driving, and his cellmate came forward to police saying that Morton had confessed to killing her.
 Despite this, prosecutors stated there was not enough evidence to charge Morton.

 Mulvaney's parents began a letter writing campaign to indict Morton under a grand jury.
 Eventually, enough signatures were submitted to bring Morton to trial in 1988.
 District Attorney Chet Walter spoke publicly and during the trial that there was not enough evidence to bring the case to court.
 In October 1988, the jury could not make a decision, with eleven jurors wanting to acquit while one other insisted on finding Morton guilty.
 In the end, the case was dismissed.